The Biggest Fears About Senior Living

-Your aging parent may find moving into senior living to be a frightening prospect.
-Think again!
+Most older adults may find moving into a senior living community to be a frightening prospect, but they needn’t worry.

-We break down the seven biggest fears about senior living and shares why there’s nothing to be worried about.
+Today, we’re highlighting the seven biggest fears that our parents and senior loved ones have about senior living and sharing why there’s nothing to be worried about.

 The 7 Biggest Fears About Senior Living

-If you or your loved one is worried about moving into senior housing, read on for answers to seven of the most common fears about senior living:
+If you, a parent or a senior loved one is worried about making the move into senior living, read on for answers to seven of the most common fears about senior living:

 1. “I’ll be bored.”

 With the activities and amenities offered by today’s senior living communities, there’s no time to be bored.
 Senior housing nowadays offers everything from field trips and outdoor excursions to fitness and personal enrichment classes.
-There are even unusual types of senior living communities that cater to specific tastes — imagine living on or near a college campus and taking lifelong learning to its ultimate extreme!
+There are even affinity types of senior living communities that cater to specific preferences and tastes — like cultural senior living or senior living communities based on university campuses.

 2. “I’ll drain all my finances.”

-Yes, senior living can seem financially daunting, but if you’re already thinking about how to afford the care, you’re ahead of the game.
-With savvy financial planning — and maybe a little help from Social Security or VA benefits — senior living can sometimes come out to the same cost as living at home.
-If you factor in home health care, senior living communities just might cost less than staying at home.
+Yes, senior living can seem financially daunting, but if you’re already thinking about how to afford the care, you’re ahead of the curve With some financial planning — and maybe a little help from Social Security or VA benefits — senior living communities just might cost less than staying at home.

 3. “I’m afraid I won’t receive the best care for me.”

-There’s far, far more to senior living than the stereotype of adult children dropping off their elderly parents with random strangers.
-When it’s time to move to senior living, the process of decision-making is one that should involve the entire family, and your older loved one should be just as comfortable with their new home as you are moving them there.
-Caregivers should maintain regular contact with senior loved ones, particularly in the weeks after they first move.
+There’s far, far more to senior living than the stereotype of adult children dropping off their parents with random strangers.
+When it’s time to move to senior living, the process of decision-making is one that should involve the entire family and your senior loved one should be just as comfortable with their new home as you are moving them there.
+Caregivers should maintain regular contact with senior loved ones, particularly in the weeks after the first move.

 4. “I will get old and sick faster.”

-Whether you’re old or young, it’s being alone or isolated that leads to anxiety and depression, while the social contact a senior community provides is key to better health and quality of life.
-If a senior loved one is already ill — with Alzheimer’s disease, for example — memory care offers daily stimulation, planned activities and customized care, all of which can actually slow down the progress of an illness or even improve health and behavior.
+Whether you’re old or young, it’s being alone or isolated that leads to anxiety and depression, while the social contact a senior living community provides is key to better health and quality of life.
+If a senior loved one is already ill — with Alzheimer’s disease, for example — memory care offers daily stimulation, customized care and planned activities, all of which can actually slow down the progress of an illness or even improve behavior and health.